zicat/tributary/doc/user_guide.md

 Before start the tributary service, please compile and package it from source code with java8 and maven3.

-Download source code using Git or other tools.
+Use git or other tools to download source code.

 ```shell
 $ cd tributary